KaanAres10/VR-Musicians/README.md

 ![Cover](Docs/cover.jpg)

 In this project, **one player selects a Spotify song**, while **the other plays in VR**.
 The VR world dynamically reacts to the **genre and energy** of the selected music in real time changing environments, post processing effects, and gameplay.
-This creates a unique interactive experience where **music becomes a gameplay mechanic**, and one player directly influences the other through song choice.
+This creates a unique interactive experience where **music becomes a gameplay mechanic**, and one player directly influences the other through song of choice.

 ---